Nature711/data-structures-and-algos/dfs.md

 | ----------- | ----------- |
 |    handles an explicit tree  | handles an implicit tree      |
 | the state of the node remains same after a path is explored so that it will not be explored again   | need to restore previous state of visited node, by making visited=false, after exploring current path     |
+| once you find a desired path to a cell, there's no need to consider it again | need to explore different paths and find all possible solutions
 |searching (reachability, etc) | pattern finding |

 ### Classic dfs problems